Download

 A parallel version of PHT3D is also available.
 It can be obtained from the Cloud-Share of University of Oldenburg:

-This link contains the MPI parallel version of PHT3D, i.e., pht3dv217_mpi_fett.exe, for Microsoft Windows.
 Further, the source-code (for both the normal and MPI version) including compilation and installation instructions for LINUX is also provided.

-You only need to download and install MSMpiSetup.exe.
-Next, put the previously downloaded pht3dv217_mpi_fett.exe in your model folder.
-Start a DOS/CMD window and navigate to that folder.
-Run PHT3D with: mpiexec -n N pht3dv217_mpi_fett.exe Pht3d.nam where N is the number of processors you want to use on your machine.
-During the installation of MSMPI or the first start of the mpiexec, Windows sometimes asks you to grant the program access to your private network.
+where N is the number of processors you want to use on your machine.
+At the first start of mpiexec, Windows asks you to grant the program access to your private network.
 You need to allow that, because MPI is designed to make the communication via the network interface.
 Otherwise it will not work.

 DISCLAIMER:

-PHT3D is free software; you can
+PHT3D is free software; you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by